National Optical Astronomy Observatory: Kitt Peak National Observatory (KPNO)

 KPNO is located near Tucson, Arizona, US.
 The mountain, Kitt Peak, is part of the tribal lands of the Native American people the Tohono O'odham.
 The mountain has been leased from the Tohono O'odham since 1958.
 The native name for the mountain is "loligam" which means manzanita.

-The observatory was established in 1958, and its largest telescope, the Nicholas Mayall 4m was dedicated in 1973.
+The observatory was established in 1958, and its largest telescope, the 4-meter Nicholas U. Mayall Telescope, was dedicated in 1973.
 The Mayall played a key role in the discovery of dark matter though observations of external galaxies which showed that the galaxies rotated faster than they should have if the motion were due only to the mass in stars seen in visible light images.

 A new wide field imager working at near infrared wavelengths (NEWFIRM) has been deployed to advance studies of galactic star formation, cosmology, and the structure and evolution of galaxies.

 NOAO Gemini Science Center (NGSC)

-NOAO also manages US participation in the international Gemini Observatory.
+NOAO also managed US participation in the international Gemini Observatory.
 Gemini is a partnership of Argentina, Australia, Brazil, Canada, the United Kingdom, and the United States.
-The US holds a 50% share of the project (funded by the NSF) which provides public access time on each of Gemini's two 8m telescopes.
+The US holds a 50% share of the project (funded by the NSF) which provides public access time on each of Gemini's two 8-meter telescopes.
 One telescope is located near CTIO in Chile, and the other is located on the island of Hawaii.

 Gemini is the only facility available to all US astronomers on a permanent basis for large aperture science.
-Large apertures are typically taken to be between 6.5m and 10m.
+Large apertures are typically taken to be between 6.5 m and 10 m.
 Gemini provides near infrared, mid infrared (10–20 micrometer), and optical imaging and spectroscopy in both the southern and northern hemispheres.

 One of Gemini's strengths is high angular resolution imaging accomplished through laser guide star adaptive optics.
 These facilities are already making an impact.
 For example, Gemini astronomers, along with their collaborators at the 10m W. M. Keck Observatory, recently announced the first images of an extra solar system with three detected planets circling their parent star, an A-type star known as HR 8799.